Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 Let’s look at this question with a little more detail:

-Despite being a little optimistic about the situation, I’d say yes because I don’t want to put you off traveling to South America due to a horror story or pretty crime that you heard on the news.
+Despite being a little optimistic about the situation, I’d say safe to travel to, because I don’t want to put you off traveling to South America due to a single horror story or pretty crime that you may have heard on the news.

 For a heads up, here is an unordered list with four of the safest countries in South America that are trending right now.

-Many factors account for the safest country, but these trending countries in South America will give you a good idea.
+Many factors account for the safest country, but these trending countries give you an idea on where to start you search for places to go that suit you.

 You can read about the best places to visit in South America but, let’s look at the safety scores by combining data from different sources.